aws-samples/cdk-eks-blueprints-patterns/docs/patterns/security/eks-config-rules.md

 }
 ```

 You can search for the EKS specific rules.
-Make a note of the uniquie `ConfigRuleName` of each of the Config rules for EKS security best practices.
+Make a note of the unique `ConfigRuleName` of each of the Config rules for EKS security best practices.

-Using the unique names of the EKS Config rules from **your account and region** shown after running the previous AWS CLI command, you can verfiy each EKS Config rule configuraiton and state using the following AWS CLI command (Remember to replace the rule names below with your rule names).
+Using the unique names of the EKS Config rules from **your account and region** shown after running the previous AWS CLI command, you can verify each EKS Config rule configuration and state using the following AWS CLI command (Remember to replace the rule names below with your rule names).

 ```bash
 aws configservice describe-config-rules --config-rule-names "eks-config-rules-setup-EksEndpointNoPublicAccess<your rule id>" "eks-config-rules-setup-EksOldestSupportedVersion<your rule id>" "eks-config-rules-setup-EksSecretsEncrypted<your rule id>" "eks-config-rules-set